 Difficulty: Moderate to Challenging (This service is on a group basis.)

-At dawn, you begin your journey to Machu Picchu with a short and rollicking uphill bus ride.
+This morning, you begin your journey to Machu Picchu with a short and rollicking uphill bus ride.
 Upon arrival, you'll enjoy an introductory guided tour of the majestic ruins.
 Prepare to be awed by the imposing and skillful architecture of the Watchtower, the Temple of the Sun, and the royal Inca residences, among many others.
 Your imagination will soar as you contemplate the history of Machu Picchu and its mysterious origins.

 Some may even choose a hike to Huayna Picchu (subject to availability at time of booking), the iconic towering mountain often seen in photographs.
 After an overwhelming adventure, you will meet with your guide and ride the return shuttle down to Machu Picchu Pueblo for a late lunch, before catching the train to Ollantaytambo.
 The ride from Machu Picchu Pueblo to Ollantaytambo takes about 1.5 hours.
 Upon arrival, a vehicle will drive you the additional 1.5 hours back to Cusco, where you will be dropped off at your hotel within the city.
 (This service is on a group basis.)